PMaynard/jekyll-nationpigeon/_posts/2014-11-13-missing-window-manager-gtk-icons.markdown

 		echo "gtk-icon-theme-name = \"Humanity\"" >> /etc/gtk-2.0/gtkrc

-The above command globally set the theme to Humanity.
+The above command globally sets the theme to Humanity.
 The command is appended if the file exists, and creates it if not.